Windows Critical Structure Corruption blue screen error stop your work in its track? Here is how to get rid of this error

 - Enter a username and hit Next.

 - Sign out from the current Account and Log into the new account.

 - Check if the issue persists.

 Update the Display driver

-This will display all installed driver list, Look for your graphics card under the “display adapters.”
-You should note that the name for the graphics card will be different depending on the manufacturers.
+This will display all installed driver lists, Look for your graphics card under the “display adapters.”
+You should note that the name for the graphics card will be different depending on the manufacturer.